mastapegs/github-user-search/README.md

 # GitHub User Search Code Challenge

-This web app recreates the [GitHub User Search](https://github.com/search).
+This web app reimplements a portion of the [GitHub Search](https://github.com/search) functionality, the user search.